 Getting to Macquarie

 Macquarie encourages travel by public transport rather than car, as we strive to be sustainable in all that we do.
 Public transport services to the University extend right across Sydney.
 If you live close by, then walking and cycling is easy and inexpensive.
-If you choose to drive, then why not car share or mix travel modes?
+If you choose to drive, then why not carpool or mix travel modes?

-Macquarie University is well serviced by buses and trains and will be the first to receive new Sydney Metro trains in 2019.
+Macquarie University is well serviced by buses and will be the first to receive new Sydney Metro trains in 2019.
 This is in response to increased demand from commuters to our university, the nearby Macquarie Shopping Centre and the growing business precinct - home to some of Australia’s largest employers.
 To learn more about travelling by bus and train to Macquarie University, see below:

 Payment– public transport to the university precinct uses the pre-paid Opal card system.
 The cost to use Sydney’s public transport network, where to buy an Opal card, how to use your Opal card and other key information can be found on the Opal card website.

-Train - Epping to Chatswood rail upgrade
+Train stations closed - Epping to Chatswood rail upgrade

 - Macquarie University train station